Why I weave

 I did an evening course in Oxford for two years.
 The first year I made a tapestry sampler and fabric sampler and the second year my first rug.
 However, as a science teacher who did a lot of sailing and enjoyed gardening, I did not have much time to weave or spin except when I visited my Mother.

-I took over my Mother’s Varpuru Rita floor loom when she died in 1989 and continued weaving a cover for a garden chair using weft face twill which she had started. (more about weft faced weaving) While this was on the loom I made a rug on a course with Martin Weatherhead near Cardigan.
+I took over my Mother’s Varpuru Rita floor loom when she died in 1989 and continued weaving a cover for a garden chair using weft face twill which she had started.
+(While this was on the loom I made a rug on a course with Martin Weatherhead near Cardigan.
 When I returned home I was able to complete the covers with tidier edges.
 I then wove some rugs using ideas I had taken from Martin.
 The next year I did another course with Martin when I Ikat dyed a warp and wove curtains. www.snail-trail.co.uk for information on Martin's courses.

 Martin taught me many basic techniques including his method of warping which I always use.
 This allowed me to develop my skills over a number of years by making more rugs, as well as curtains, table mats, cushions and scarves.
 I particularly enjoyed experimenting with overshot weaving.
 However, time was limited as I was working full time in London as a Civil Servant and had a large garden.